#408: Hatch: A Modern Python Workflow Transcript

 56:35 Awesome.

-56:37 All right, well, I think we're about out of time.
+56:37 Well, I think we're about out of time.

 56:40 Anything else you want to throw out there while we're talking about your project?

-56:44 - If anybody wants to contribute, there's lots of open issues.
+56:43 If anybody wants to contribute, there's lots of open issues.

-56:49 I have had lots of really nice contributors.
+56:48 I have had lots of really nice contributors.

-56:52 They almost finished adding type hinting everywhere.
+56:51 They almost finished adding type hinting everywhere.

-57:04 So.
+57:03 So.

-57:05 - Cool, yeah, I saw you had 40 contributors, so that's really cool.
+57:05 I saw you had 40 contributors.

 57:25 This is just the standard domain for all the packages.

-57:29 So if you type in pip rather than hatch and get rid of the latest part, it'll go right to the pip docs.
+57:28 So if you type in pip rather than hatch and get rid of the latest part, it'll go right

-57:36 Right, right, right.
+57:35 Right, right, right.

-57:36 Well, I was thinking more about like, how did it become sort of official?
+57:36 Well, I was thinking more about like how did it become sort of official?

 57:40 I announced hatch 1.0, like the rewrite that happened last year sometime.

-57:46 And then the same day, maybe the next day, I forget who, put somebody in the discord was asking if I wanted to join the Pypa and I was like, well, sure.
+57:46 And then the same day, maybe the next day, I forget who, but somebody in the discord was

-57:58 So then there was a vote on a mailing list and it was unanimous that they agreed and then after I think seven or 10 days, then we transferred the repo and it was hosted on the new domain.
+58:03 And then after I think seven or 10 days, then we transferred the repo and it was hosted

-58:12 Oh yeah.
+58:12 Oh, yeah.

-58:12 And it's also under the GitHub organization of Pypa.
+58:12 And it's also under the GitHub organization of pypa.

-58:15 That's right.
+58:14 That's right.

 58:15 Excellent.